 Frequently, the application of the fundamental principles of mechanics leads to an algebraic or transcendental equation which is not solvable (or easily solvable) in closed form.
 In such cases, an iterative technique, such as Newton's method, can be a powerful tool for obtaining a good estimate to the root or roots of the equation.

 Let us place the equation to be solved in the form f(x) = 0.
-Part a of the accompanying figure depicts an arbitrary function f(x) for values of x in the vicinity of the desired root x_r .
-Note that x_r is merely the value of x at which the function crosses the x-axis.
-Suppose that we have available (perhaps via a hand-drawn plot) a rough estimate x_1 of this root.
-Provided that x_1 does not closely correspond to a maximum or minimum value of the function f(x), we may obtain a better estimate of the root x_r by extending the tangent to f(x) at x_1 so that it intersects the x-axis at x_2 .
-From the geometry of the figure, we may write where $f'(x_1)$ denotes the derivative of f(x) with respect to x evaluated at $x = x_1$.
-Solving the above equation for x_2 results in
+Part a of the accompanying figure depicts an arbitrary function f(x) for values of x in the vicinity of the desired root $x_r$ .
+Note that $x_r$ is merely the value of x at which the function crosses the where $f'(x_1)$ denotes the derivative of f(x) with respect to x evaluated at $x = x_1$ .
+Solving the above equation for $x_2$ results in